hanshen95/seal_anonymous/README.md

 conda activate seal
 ```

-We recommend installing pytorch compatible with your local machine first:
+We recommend installing pytorch compatible with your machine first:
 ```bash
 pip install torch==<your version>
 ```

-To install the denpendencies, navigate to the root directory and
+To install other denpendencies, navigate to the root directory and
 ```bash
 pip install -r requirements.txt
 ```

-> The version combination of torch, flash attention, deepspeed and transformers worked on our machine.
-You can try other version combination as well.
+> torch==2.2.2 is compatible with the package version specified in "requirements.txt" for our machine.

 Then install the SEAL
 ```bash